-Sport and Recreation - VETIS
+Sport and Recreation - VCE VET

-Certificate III in Sport and Recreation provides students with the opportunity to acquire and develop the skills, knowledge and confidence to work in the areas of sport and community recreation.
-Leadership and organisational skills will be developed through theory and practical sessions and a knowledge of key areas of the sport and recreation industry developed throughout the course.
-This is largely a theory based course to develop the necessary skills, but students are expected to participate in practical activities for some of the units.
+Sport and Recreation enables students to acquire and develop the skills, knowledge and confidence to work in the areas of sport and community recreation.
+Leadership and organisational skills, together with the knowledge of the sport and recreation industry will be developed primarily within theory classes and some practical sessions.